 In terms of automation, vulnerability scanning relies heavily on automated tools compared to pen testing.
 This makes it more affordable and accessible to smaller companies, as it can be set to run in the background either constantly or on a schedule.
 Specialized software is quick and highly accurate, resulting in few false positives, making them an effective way to maintain ongoing awareness of your system’s security status.

 Penetration testing can only be done by a seasoned ethical hacker.
 Otherwise, even detailed reports may not accurately represent the current state of your security.
-Pen testers are often knowledgeable in network security, cryptography, and programming, allowing them to simulate sophisticated attacks either individually or as part of a testing team.
+Pen testers are often knowledgeable in network security, cryptography, and programming, allowing them to simulate sophisticated attacks individually or as a testing team.
 Also, penetration testers must think like hackers, using their creativity and technical expertise to bypass security measures and uncover hidden vulnerabilities.

 Penetration testing, on the other hand, is usually conducted less frequently, often annually or bi-annually, due to its more intensive and time-consuming nature.
-A single pen test takes one to two weeks, depending on the size and complexity of the digital ecosystem, so the findings of the test aren’t immediately available for analysis.
+A single pen test takes one to two weeks, depending on the size and complexity of the digital ecosystem, so the findings aren’t immediately available for analysis.

 If you’re looking for the industry’s leading vulnerability scanning tool that you can rely on for thorough analysis and actionable insights, Kiuwan is the answer.
-Experience the difference with Kiuwan’s scanning capabilities firsthand by requesting a free trial to elevate your security posture and make sure your apps are ready for the world.
+Experience the difference with Kiuwan’s scanning capabilities firsthand by requesting a free trial to elevate your security posture and ensure your apps are ready for the world.